NEWS and EVENTS

 Zoom to Church!

-If you cannot attend church, why not use Zoom to watch our Sunday 10.15 am service.
+As well as coming to church, you can participate in our church services via Zoom during the current lockdown.
+Why not use Zoom to watch our Sunday 10.15 am service?
 The link is:

 Meeting ID: 915 880 5689